dsaidgovsg/terraform-modules/modules/core/README.md

 The vault deployment is based off this [example](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/vault-cluster-private).

+## Basic Concepts

+This Terraform module allows you to bootstrap an initial cluster of Consul servers, Vault servers, Nomad servers, and Nomad clients.

+After the initial bootstrap, you will need to perform additional configuration for production hardening.
+In particular, you will have to initialise Vault and configure Vault before you can use it for anything.

+After you have done that, you can tweak your Packer variables accordingly to harden your clusters by making use of Vault.
+This cannot be done at the initial bootstrap because Vault is not initialised yet.
+They are documented in a later section.

 ## Requirements

 - AWS account with an access key and secret for programmatic access